Inspect Custom Speech data

 - Select Inspect quality (Audio-only data).
 Give the test a name, description, and select your audio dataset.

 - Select up to two models that you'd like to test.

 - Click Create.

-After a test has been successfully created, you can compare the models side by side.
+After a test has been successfully created, you can see how a model transcribes the audio dataset you specified, or compare results from two models side by side.

 Side-by-side model comparisons

 When the test status is Succeeded, click in the test item name to see details of the test.
-This detail page lists all the utterances in your dataset, indicating the recognition results of the two models alongside the transcription from the submitted dataset.
+This detail page lists all the utterances in your dataset, and shows the recognition results of the two models you are comparing.